 I always enjoyed teaching in a classroom but I don’t see myself going back to it.
 I didn’t quit my last job because I wanted to but instead because an ankle injury forced my hand.
 Initially, I was really sad about leaving my students and succumbing to a life online.

-I crave human interaction and liked spending my days with my young students but my ankle didn’t leave me much of a choice but I have to let you in on a little secret- I love my new online life.
+I crave human interaction and liked spending my days with my young students but my ankle didn’t leave me much of a choice.
+To let you in on a little secret though- I love my new online life.

 I love not putting on pants if I don’t want to, I love finding new cafes to write from and I love spending my evenings in the comfort of my own home teaching my students through a computer screen.

 If you’re hoping to move abroad but not sure if you’re ready, find out if moving abroad is right for you.
 Spoiler- I was forced on a plane the first time I solo traveled at age 18.
-I found out that say, sometimes you need a push to make a big change.
+I found out that sometimes you need a push to make a big change.
 Find out now how that happened and how it’s affected my life since then!

 Let’s take a look at the pro’s & con’s of each and answer the big question, which is better?